ksseverson57/campy/README.md

 - To manually end, press Ctrl^C. Wait until campy exits!
 - Three files, "frametimes.mat", "frametimes.npy", and "metadata.csv", will be saved along with the video file in each camera folder containing timestamps, frame numbers, and other recording metadata.

-### Helpful tips
+### Helpful Tips
-- To debug broken ffmpeg pipe error, include this in config.yaml:
+- To debug broken ffmpeg pipe error, up the ffmpeg log level in config.yaml:
 ```
 ffmpegLogLevel: "warning"
 ```
 - Use the command "ffmpeg" to check enabled packages.
 Hardware encoder support must be enabled in your ffmpeg binary.
 - Windows ffmpeg binary installed by Anaconda should have hardware encoder support enabled by default.
-- On Linux, you may need to compile your own ffmpeg binary to enable encoders:
+- On Linux, you may need to compile your own ffmpeg binary to enable certain codecs, filters, or plugins:
 - Nvidia:
 ```
 git clone https://git.videolan.org/git/ffmpeg/nv-codec-headers.git